 It is therefore recommended that parents never leave their babies, on their own, with a Maine Coon cat.

 Although the risks are minuscule, there is always the possibility that this now domesticated cat breed could harm a young child with their claws or sharp teeth.

 These sturdy, heavy, muscular felines might also knock household items onto a baby accidentally, as they jump up on your furniture.

 Although harming a child in this instance would have been unintentional, the risk is still there.

 How To Introduce Maine Coon Cat To Baby

-During the initial introductory period, NEVER leave the baby and Maine Coon cat on their own since both cats and babies are unpredictable.
+During the initial introductory period, NEVER leave the baby and Maine Coon cat on their own since both cats, babies, and children are all unpredictable.

-There are a number of baby friendly cat breeds, these include:
+There are a number of baby-friendly cat breeds, including: